 Cargo & Storage

-In-cabin storage in the RLX Sport Hybrid is mixed.
+In-cabin storage in the Sport Hybrid version of the Acura RLX is mixed.
 There are only two cupholders and small door pockets up front, but the center storage opens two ways and was very handy.
-It's not the deepest center console I've seen in a luxury car, but was still a useful size.
+It’s not the deepest center console I’ve seen in a luxury car, but was still a useful size.
 Backseat passengers have only two cupholders, mounted in a flip-down center armrest.

 The trunk is fairly wide, but the hybrid battery pack takes up a lot of room.
-Further, RLX Sport Hybrid models don't have a folding backseat, or even a pass-through from the trunk to the cabin to carry skis.
+Further, Sport Hybrid version of the Acura RLX models don’t have a folding backseat, or even a pass-through from the trunk to the cabin to carry skis.
 Non-hybrid models have a pass-through and greater cargo volume.
 The RLX Sport Hybrid has 11.6 cubic feet of space, compared to 14.7 (with the Advance Package) and 14.9 (with the Technology Package) in the conventional RLX.

 The 2016 Acura RLX Sport Hybrid got the Insurance Institute for Highway Safety’s highest rating in all tests, including “superior” performance in front-crash avoidance.

-The RLX Sport Hybrid has a number of standard safety features, including a forward collision warning system that can also apply the brakes to prevent or lessen the impact of a collision.
-It also has standard lane departure warning and blind spot warning.
+The Sport Hybrid version of the Acura RLX has a number of standard safety features, including a forward collision warning system that can also apply the brakes to prevent or lessen the impact of a collision.
+It also has standard lane departure warning, adaptive cruise control and blind spot warning.
 Browse through the complete list here.